Restore clips from archive using project AAF, ALE, CSV, EDL or FCPXML files

 Copy or Trim selected material to match conform, ready for colour grading or VFX

 Drop in conforms

 First open the desired project in the Project Browser.
 Ensure all relevant tapes and drives have been indexed into that project.
-SOURCE and COPY indexes will be created automatically if the material was copied using YoYotta.
+SOURCE and COPY snapshots will be created automatically if the material was copied using YoYotta.
 If required filter the items in the Media table.
 For example it makes sense to Hide Sources as they will probably not contain the material any more.
-Or select Clone LTFS to just show Safety LTFS tapes.
+Or select Safety LTFS to just show Safety LTFS tapes.

 Then open the Conform panel.
 Drop in one or more conform files.
 YoYotta Conform supports AAF, ALE, CSV, EDL and FCPX file types.
 They do not need to be pull lists or with handles as the edits will be cleaned, dissolves and effects will be removed.

 You can also drag a folder of EDL files onto the YoYotta icon.
 This will open the Conform panel and add the EDL to the conform.

 If any In or Out times show as INVALID or there are no matches check the project frame rate is set correctly and refresh the conform.

 YoYotta searches all the snapshots shown in the Project Browser for clips with matching reel, clip, file name and timecode.

 Here all 122 shots have been found, but they are offline.
 On the far right there is a Media